Sleep Better Guide

 TIPS FOR SLEEPING BETTER

 Quality sleep is essential for a healthy and happy life at home, at work and with others.
 We spend about one third of our lives sleeping, yet experts say 100 million Americans regularly have trouble falling asleep, staying asleep or getting a good night's sleep.
-To ensure you're getting the sleep you need, we've collected a few simple tips, from establishing routines to making sure you have comfortable bedding such as quality sheets, warm comforters, down comforters, blankets and pillows.
+To ensure you're getting the sleep you need, we've collected a few simple tips, from establishing routines to making sure you have great bedding: quality sheets, warm comforters, blankets and pillows.

 Plan for a perfect sleep.